Pratham-D14/E-Commerce/README.md

 3. MongoDB used to store users and product data in Database
 4. JSON Web Token (JWT): Used for authentication and generating access tokens for user sessions.

-<b>Access to Admin Panel</b> <br>
+<b>Access to Website</b> <br>
+1.Users Panel: Simply register and login with username and passsword

-If you wish to access the admin panel, please contact me via GitHub or email to obtain the credentials.
+2. If you wish to access the admin panel, please contact me via GitHub or email to obtain the credentials.
-1. GitHub: Pratham-D14
+ i.
+GitHub: Pratham-D14
-2. Email: pratham14104@gmail.com
+ ii.
+Email: pratham14104@gmail.com